 When an undergraduate’s financial aid doesn’t meet the cost of attendance at a college or career school, parents may take out a Direct PLUS Loan in their name to bridge the gap.

-There are benefits and challenges to this kind of federal student loan that’s available to parents when their child is enrolled at least half-time at an eligible school.
+These loans are available to parents when their child is enrolled at least half-time at an eligible school.
+Before you apply, it’s important to understand the benefits and challenges of this kind of federal student loan.

 First, to clarify, there are federally funded Direct Loans that are taken out by students themselves.
 Then there are federally funded Direct PLUS Loans, commonly called Parent PLUS Loans when taken out by parents to help dependent undergrads.